 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
-Write Dear Abby at www.DearAbby.com or P.O.
+Contact Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-For everything you need to know about sex, drugs, AIDS and getting along with peers and parents is in "What Every Teen Should Know."
-Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Wedding Booklet, P.O.
+What teens need to know about sex, drugs, AIDS and getting along with peers and parents is in "What Every Teen Should Know."
+Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Teen Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)